 Guest post by Oonagh Thompson

 This recipe is an adaptation of Richard Bertinet’s olive, herb and Pecorino sticks from his brilliant book ‘Dough’.
-The breadsticks are deliciously bready and chewy, not the crunchy kind, and are perfect with a big pot of hummus or for dunking in some homemade soup.
+These parmesan breadsticks are deliciously bready and chewy, not the crunchy kind, and are perfect with a big pot of hummus or for dunking in some homemade soup.

-- 150g sun-dried tomatoes, chopped into 5p-sized pieces
+- 150 g sun-dried tomatoes and/or black olives chopped into 5p-sized pieces

-It’s worth getting the best quality sundried tomatoes and Parmesan that you can because you can really taste both in these breadsticks.
+It’s worth getting the best quality sun-dried tomatoes/olives and Parmesan that you can because you can really taste both in these breadsticks.
 You could swap the Parmesan for Pecorino if you like.